Random Finite Set Theory and Centralized Control of Large Collaborative Swarms

 \subsection{$L_2^2$ Distance with Quadratic Term}

-The issue of convergence remains for the $L_2^2$ distance when the initial states are farther away from the destination states.
+The issue of convergence remains for the $L_2^2$ distance when the initial states are farther away from the desired intensity.
 To achieve faster convergence, an additional term is added to the $L_2^2$ distance to shape the gradient descent through a quadratic term as given by

 where $\alpha$ is a fixed or changing parameter.
 Unfortunately, adding the quadratic term to the $L_2^2$ distance does not make the objective function stationary at $f=g$.
 To alleviate this issue, the $\alpha$ parameter is included with the quadratic term to relax the contribution of the gradient to the $L_2^2$ stationary point.
 By substituting Eq. \eqref{l2eqn} into Eq. \eqref{modifyL2}, the equation becomes